WFI Internships in Rome

 Given this unique program, and the amazing experiences our students have had, our WFI Interns have appeared on CNN, the Today Show, MSNBC, NPR, and all four Philadelphia network affiliates.
 Our students and faculty have been quoted in stories run by the AP, the Washington Post, the Philadelphia Inquirer, and numerous other media outlets.

-- Begun in Fall, 2014, our newest WFI Internship at the United Nations’ International Fund for Agricultural Development (IFAD), students are given the opportunity to participate in international advocacy intended to end rural poverty, by investing in rural people.
+- Begun in Fall, 2014, our WFI Internship at the United Nations’ International Fund for Agricultural Development (IFAD) gives students in rhetorical studies and in public relations the opportunity to participate in international advocacy intended to end rural poverty, by investing in rural people.
 Our WFI Interns at the UN have had their IFAD blogs tweeted by international NGO's such as OxFam, have written speeches for IFAD officials, and have engaged in social media advocacy to assist in realizing IFAD's mission.